why Walgreens Boots Alliance Inc [WBA] is a Good Choice for Investors After New Price Target of $25.49

 Barclays have made an estimate for Walgreens Boots Alliance Inc shares, keeping their opinion on the stock as Underweight, with their previous recommendation back on January 03, 2024.

-Walgreens Boots Alliance Inc [WBA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.86.
-With this latest performance, WBA shares dropped by -14.13% in over the last four-week period, additionally sinking by -25.40% over the last 6 months – not to mention a drop of -37.02% in the past year of trading.
+Walgreens Boots Alliance Inc [WBA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.92.
+With this latest performance, WBA shares dropped by -11.46% in over the last four-week period, additionally sinking by -25.31% over the last 6 months – not to mention a drop of -39.11% in the past year of trading.

 Walgreens Boots Alliance Inc’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.30 and a Current Ratio set at 0.66.